 4. Don't neglect carbohydrates

-Carbohydrates are essential for proper energy during your workouts and help they even help to level off glycogen stores in your muscles.
+Carbohydrates are essential for proper energy during your workouts, and they even help to level off glycogen stores in your muscles.
 Don't shy away from carbs, but aim for complex carbohydrates like sweet potatoes, whole grains, and fruits rather than simple sugars.

 5. Lift heavy weights

-Now that you have all the energy necessary, from the first 4 steps. it's time to build muscle fast, in order to do so, you have to push your muscles with heavier weights week after week.
+Now that you have all the energy necessary from the first four steps, it's time to build muscle quickly.
+In order to do so, you have to push your muscles with heavier weights week after week.
 Focus on compound exercises like squats, deadlifts, bench presses, and rows, which work for multiple muscle groups at once.
-Aim to lift heavy weights to fatigue your muscles within 8-12 reps.
+Aim to lift heavy weights to fatigue your muscles within 8–12 reps.

 6. Incorporate cardio